bashiir-code/Power-Bi-project/README.md

 Turnover Risk

 High-risk turnover peaked in 2022, signaling areas for intervention.
-The issue could link due to big attrition on that year

-Employee Satisfaction
+The issue could be linked to significant attrition during that year.

 Average satisfaction score: 2.99, indicating room for improvement in engagement.